biocore-ntnu/kerneltree/README.md

 ## Timings

 For 10 and 100 million values I also use the helper function it.build(), which iterates over the numpy arrays starts, ends and values to build the tree completely in C-land.
-The fact that the speedup is negligible is a good reminder Python is fast at iterating.
+The fact that the speedup is a mere 20-30% is a good reminder Python is fast at iterating.

 #### 1 mill values